 Over a period of 10 weeks, girls take part in an after-school programing preparing for a 5K run/walk.
 This program helps our young ladies build confidence and friendships.
 It will begin in the Spring of 2019.
 Contact Mrs. Regan Kazel for more information.

-Gesu’s Ski Club will begin its fifth season this upcoming January.
+Gesu’s Ski Club will begin its sixth season this upcoming January.
 Registration is open to students in Grades 6-8.

 Interior & Fashion Design Club